procurio675/Campus-Complaint-Management-System/README.md

 ### 🔔 Notifications & Escalations
 - Email for complaint updates.
-- Auto-escalation for overdue or highly negative (sentiment) complaints.
+- Auto-escalation for overdue complaints.

 ### 📈 Analytics
 - Trends in complaint types and priorities.